 - Sortino : looking for the highest value.

-On the basis of the above standards, we have come out with below picture (fig 3).
-Inhere only Axis Long Term Equity fund has pass all the fundamental ratio test, apart from it Mirae Asset Tax Saver Fund is its closest competitor.
+On the basis of the above standards, we have come out with the below picture (fig 3).
+Inhere only Axis Long Term Equity Fund has passed all the fundamental ratio test, apart from it Mirae Asset Tax Saver Fund is the closest competitor.

 - Standard Deviation : it measures the volatility of the fund’s returns in relation to its average returns.
 It tells how much fund’s return can deviate from its average historical returns.
 High deviation means high unpredictability & lower means the opposite.
 So we should be looking for the lowest value among the funds.

 - Beta : it measures mutual fund volatility as compares to its benchmark, if its value is more than 1 it means its more volatile & if less than 1 if shows less volatility.
-Every retail or big investor look for a value less than 1 indicating less volatility.
+Fund either should mimic the benchmark or should be better than that, every retail or big investor look for a value less than 1 indicating less volatility.

 - Sortino : it predicts chances of loss on a particular investment, higher the number lesser are the chances of loss in a fund.